Flood Advisory issued for Williamson by NWS - News Break

 Flood Advisory issued for Williamson by NWS

 Effective: 2021-06-21 21:53:00 CDT Expires: 2021-06-23 07:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Be especially cautious at night when it is harder to recognize the dangers of flooding.
-Target Area: Williamson The National Weather Service in Austin/San Antonio has issued a * Flood Advisory for Central Williamson County in south central Texas * Until 330 AM CDT. * At 1230 AM CDT, Doppler radar indicated heavy rain due to thunderstorms in the Georgetown to Round Rock area.
+Target Area: Williamson The National Weather Service in Austin/San Antonio has issued a * Flood Advisory for South Central Burnet County in south central Texas Northwestern Travis County in south central Texas West Central Williamson County in south central Texas * Until 245 AM CDT. * At 1131 PM CDT, Doppler radar indicated heavy rain due to thunderstorms.
 Minor flooding is ongoing or expected to begin shortly in the advisory area.
-Up to 2 inches of rain have fallen. * Some locations that will experience flooding include Austin, Round Rock, Cedar Park, Georgetown, Serenada, Leander, Weir, Georgetown Dam, Sun City and Brushy Creek.
-Additional rainfall amounts up to 2 inches are expected over the area.
+Between 1 and 3 inches of rain have fallen. * Some locations that will experience flooding include Bertram, Leander, Lago Vista, Liberty Hill, Oatmeal and Smithwick.
+Additional rainfall amounts up to 1 inch are expected over the area.
 This additional rain will result in minor flooding.alerts.weather.gov